-In this post Eugenia Siccardi discusses Japanese Knotweed and the issues that this plant can have on land and property decisions.
-If you have any questions or would like further information please feel free to contact Eugenia directly via email or by calling us on 08444 159 000.
+In this post we discuss Japanese Knotweed and the issues that this plant can have on land and property decisions.

 Japanese Knotweed (Fallopia japonica) is a plant hailing from East Asia, where it does not cause any major problems.
 However, the situation is different in the UK.
 Japanese Knotweed was introduced to the Europe in 1848 by Philip Franz von Siebold who brought a specimen from Japan to Europe (1).
 After this, the plant was introduced in many botanical gardens in the UK because of its characteristic of being fast growing and nicely decorative.
 Since then it largely spread in every corner of the country, thus becoming highly invasive.